-In the injection molding industry, there are numerous coating services that may have similar applications.
-PFI’s most requested nickel base dry lubricant for the molding industry is our reliable Dura Slick proprietary nickel-base mold release coating.
+In the injection molding industry, there are numerous coatings that may have similar properties.
+PFI’s most requested injection mold coating is a nickel base dry lubricant called Dura Slick – a proprietary nickel-base mold release coating.
 Some of the other products in the mold release coating sector are Nibore™ and Millennium KR.
 This article will compare our Dura Slick coating to others in the industry to paint a clear picture of overall advantages to working with PFI for mold release coatings.
-In addition to Dura Slick, PFI offers multiple coating solutions and expertise for injection molds that create solutions comparative to the competitor products listed.
+In addition to Dura Slick, PFI offers multiple mold coating solutions for various applications, as well as the expertise to help you choose which is right for your tooling.

 Quality mold coatings designed for low coefficient of friction are in demand due to their ability to lengthen the life of a mold, reduce maintenance costs, and decrease cycle times.
-There are several types of low coefficient nickel-based coatings within the injection molding industry and their specific job is to make the tooling last longer and the parts to release from the mold components easier.
-This reduces the cycle time and enables more parts to be made over a day.
+There are several types of low coefficient nickel-based coatings within the injection molding industry.
 The two coatings in the forefront are Electroless Nickel-Boron Nitride (EN-BN) and Dura Slick which is a proprietary PFI coating.

 The EN-BN coating has its unique makeup and applications.
-These mold release coatings are known for their excellent lubricity and release properties, resistance against corrosion, and longevity.
+This mold release coating is known for its excellent lubricity and release properties, resistance against corrosion, and longevity.
 EN-BN coatings are ideal for high speed, low load applications, as well as for sliding and high wear applications.
-Common applications for these coatings include molds for medical, closures, automotive, and a wide variety of other plastic injection tooling.
+Common applications for this coating include molds for medical devices, closures, automotive parts, electrical connectors and a wide variety of other plastic injection tooling.

 The main advantages of using nickel-based coatings for plating needs include all the following: